-A career in the Control Centre can be very rewarding, but it is not suited to everyone.
+A career as a Control Centre Officer can be very rewarding, but it is not suited to everyone.
 The role requires attention to detail in a technical environment and the ability to multitask under pressure.
 These skills are vital to maintaining the welfare of the community and, as such, the job is a highly valued profession.
-Working in Control can be a tough job and the mission-critical nature of the work means that at times the role can be stressful.
+Being a Control Centre Officer can be a tough job and the mission-critical nature of the work means that at times the role can be stressful.

-It is important that you do some research into the role you have applied for, read the role description and discuss the position with your family and/or support network, as deciding to apply for the role is a big decision and requires a person with a unique set of skills and abilities.
+It is important that you do some research into the Control Centre Officer role, read the Control Centre Officer role description and discuss the position with your family and/or support network, as deciding to apply for the role is a big decision and requires a person with a unique set of skills and abilities.
 Once you have done this, consider the below questions and discuss with your family whether you may be suited to this role and what the impact of this role may be on you and your family.